 In 1959, while John was worried he would lose his access to drugs, he lost his career instead.
 A judge found him guilty of writing illegal prescriptions to get drugs and sentenced him to a federal prison for six months.
 Even more painfully, John was barred from practicing medicine.

 In prison, John hit a low point and experienced a spiritual awakening.
 He was introduced to Alcoholics Anonymous and would never take another drink.
 Taking to heart the AA tenet that a recovering addict must help others to stay sober themselves, John and Dot soon turned their medical expertise toward good use.
-They welcomed suffering alcoholics and drug addicts who could find no relief anywhere else into their own home for treatment, some living at the Lee Street home as long as three years to gain a foothold on their sobriety.
+They welcomed suffering alcoholics and drug addicts who could find no relief anywhere else into their own home for treatment, some living at the Lee Street home for as long as three years, to gain a foothold on their sobriety.
 From Georgia and surrounding states, people would send “hopeless drunks” to the “Drunk Doctor from Statesboro,” who helped save lives.
 With this new family of alcoholics and drug addicts, as many as thirty people shared the Mooney household at one time.
 Strangers slept in the living room, bedrooms, and anywhere else a bed would fit.
 The dining room became the makeshift detoxification area and hanging from the ceiling was the glowing chandelier that represented hope for so many.

-The Mooneys did not charge for their services and, after seven years of covering the medical costs, food, and board, of so many people, John and Dot’s accountant broke the news they were now bankrupt.
+The Mooneys did not charge for their services and, after seven years of covering the medical costs, food, and board of so many people, John and Dot’s accountant broke the news they were now bankrupt.
 So, in 1971, with the help from investors, they established Willingway Hospital, a formal alcohol and drug addiction treatment center with a lasting commitment to providing the same standard of care in a dedicated environment that John and Dot had provided in their home.